Top 10 Sustainable Computing experts to follow

 Dr. Steve Feiner: A Professor at Columbia University, Dr. Feiner’s research on augmented reality and spatial computing has spanned several decades, making him one of the early pioneers in the field.

-Philip Rosedale: Founder of the Second Life and the social VR platform High Fidelity, Rosedale’s work explores the convergence of spatial computing with virtual communities and economies.
+Philip Rosedale: Founder of the virtual world Second Life and the social VR platform High Fidelity, Rosedale’s work explores the convergence of spatial computing with virtual communities and economies.

 Meron Gribetz: The founder of Meta, a company that produced AR glasses, Gribetz envisions a future where spatial computing seamlessly integrates with daily life, replacing traditional screens and enhancing human interactions.